haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 ### Textbooks
-There are **no** required textbooks.
+Because human neuroscience is a fast-paced field, there are **no** required textbooks.
 Readings from primary literature, class notes/slides, and other handouts/resources will be posted on Canvas.

-### Supplemental References
-1. Meinke DK, Berger EH, Driscoll DP, Neitzel RL, & Bright K (2022). *The Noise Manual, 6th edition*.
-American Industrial Hygiene Association.
-ISBN: 978-1-9502-8607-2.
-2. Campbell KCM (2007), Pharmacology and Ototoxicity for Audiologists.
-Thomson/Delmar Learning.
-ISBN: 978-1-4180-1130-7.
-3. Hatzopoulos S (2021). *Advances in Audiology and Hearing Science, Volume 2, Part III: Otoprotection and Regeneration*.
-Apple Academic Press.
-ISBN: 978-1-7746-3180-5.
-4. Le Prell CG, Henderson D, & Fay RR (2012). *Noise-induced hearing loss*.
-Springer Handbook of Auditory Research (SHAR Volume 40).
-ISBN: 978-1-4419-9523-0.
+The following two references provide overviews of many of topics discussed in this course.
+While the former (Andreatta, 2024) takes a medical neurobiology perspective and is written as a textbook, the latter (Poeppel, Mangun, and Gazzinage, 2020) is a compiled comprehensive reference from a cognititve neuroscience perspective with chapters contributed by experts on each topic.

+1. Andreatta, R.D.
+(2024).
+Neuroscience Fundamentals for Communication Sciences and Disorders, Second Edition.
+Plural Publishing.
+ISBN: 9781635503593.
+2. Poeppel, D., Mangun, G.R., and Gazzaniga, M.S.
+(2020).The Cognitive Neurosciences, Sixth Edition.
+The MIT Press.
+ISBN: 9780262043250

 ### Discussion Forum
 We will use a group discussion board within  Canvas